haiundwo/QuickRadix/README.md

 The code can easily be tweaked to only sort specific bits as well, but currently only multiples of 4 bits off each end is supported, for optimization purposes.

+For example, sorting Usermode addresses can ignore 16 out of 64 bits safely; the algorithm will scale linearly in speed with multiples of 8 bytes ignored, and in this case it would be 25% faster.

 # Downsides
 Starts to get much slower when the amount of memory to be allocated by std::malloc reaches a certain threshold.
 In these cases, an in-place radix sort (such as American Flag Sort or skasort) would be better.